Grief and trauma can be isolating and lonely, leaving you feeling lost in the depths of your pain.

 -Addison Brasil

 Hi!
-I’m Molly, proud Austin native, co-owner of Safe Haven, and a Licensed Marriage and Family Therapist Associate.
+I’m Molly, proud Austin native, co-owner of Safe Haven, and a Licensed Marriage and Family Therapist.
 With nearly two decades of experience working with children and families, I bring a diverse background that includes volunteering with CASA, teaching, nannying, and consulting on child and adolescent development.

 Losing a loved one is one of the most difficult experiences that anyone can go through.
 Grieving is a natural and necessary process that helps individuals process their emotions and come to terms with their loss.
 However, despite its universality, grief is often misunderstood and stigmatized in society.
 Similar things can be said for those that have experienced trauma or who are living with chronic pain.